 Hatha yoga includes various physical techniques including postures (asana), breath work (pranayama), and mental concentration.

-Raja yoga encompasses all 8 limbs of yoga, providing a path for physical wellness, mental clarity, self discipline, peace.
-That path guides discovering our true self, and our non-separate nature.
+Raja yoga encompasses all 8 limbs of yoga, providing a path for physical wellness, mental clarity, self-discipline, and peace.
+That path guides discovering our true selves, and our non-separate nature.

 The foundation of yoga is our ethical conduct, the first step of which is Ahimsa: non-harming.
-It is a call to not only refrain from inflicting discomfort upon others, but rather to take action to prevent and relieve suffering.
+It is a call to refrain from inflicting discomfort upon others.
+Asking you to take action to prevent and relieve suffering.

 What is Mindfulness?

-Simply, mindfulness is a present-focused attention with qualities of kindness and non-judgement.
+Simply, mindfulness is present-focused attention with qualities of kindness and non-judgment.

 The practice brings perspective and clarity, rebooting from our old conditioning.
-We learn how to see the humanity in our life journey and also experience an inner freedom, without shifting away from what may uncomfortable or hard to look at.
-It is a practice of curious inquiry into the present moment, which allows us to be with what is right before us and hold it with compassion.
+We learn how to see the humanity in our life journey.
+We also experience an inner freedom, without shifting away from what may be uncomfortable or hard to look at.
+It is a practice of curious inquiry into the present moment.
+Which allows us to be with what is right before us and hold it with compassion.

 What is Buddhist Psychology?

-Buddhist psychology is at its core a science of the mind, yet offers a very different lens than western, medical-based psychology.
+Buddhist psychology is at its core a science of the mind.
+Yet it offers a very different lens than western, medical-based psychology.

-It encompassess the universal and the individual perspective on life: that which in our experience is individual and that which is collective.
-It is cultivated as a philosophy of life rather than a religious doctrine, appealing to both those seeking secular frameworks or complimentary to their faith.
+It encompasses the universal and the individual perspectives on life.
+That which in our experience is individual and that which is collective.
+It is cultivated as a philosophy of life rather than a religious doctrine.
+It appeals to both those seeking secular frameworks and those complimentary to their faith.

-At its core are practices of directing attention and integration of buddhist principles into daily living.
-These tools help us to recognize states we may experience that are unhealthy and those that are healthy (and are more likely to lead to skillful means).
+At its core are practices of directing attention and integration of Buddhist principles into daily living.
+These tools help us to recognize states we may experience that are unhealthy.
+As well as those that are healthy (and are more likely to lead to skillful means).
 In Thich Nhat Hanh’s tradition, this is termed “engaged Buddhism” and otherwise becomes “compassion in action.”

 Tatyana’s introduction to yoga started as a child in the former soviet union.

-After coming to the United States, she was exposed to buddhist meditations before beginning a long journey into Chinese martial arts in San Diego, CA. The onset of physical health issues required her to rapidly switch away from intense practice at the peak of her training to more subtle, meditative and energetic studies of meditation and qi-gong.
-She later moved her energy into dance, becoming an argentine tango instructor throughout college and mambo performer.
+After coming to the United States, she was exposed to Buddhist meditations before beginning a long journey into Chinese martial arts in San Diego, CA. The onset of physical health issues required her to rapidly switch away from intense practice at the peak of her training, This led to her discovery of more subtle, meditative, and energetic studies of meditation and qi-gong.
+She later moved her energy into dance, becoming an Argentine tango instructor throughout college and a mambo performer.

 Upon moving to Durham, NC she returned to the study and practice of yoga.
-Tatyana became certified in Mind Body Centering Yoga with Nina Be (200 hr) and completed an additional training (300 hrs) on topics including trauma-sensitive yoga, restorative yoga, and the teachings of Thich Nhat Hanh.
+Tatyana became certified in Mind Body Centering Yoga with Nina Be (200 hr).
+She completed additional training (300 hrs) on topics including trauma-sensitive yoga, restorative yoga, and the teachings of Thich Nhat Hanh.
 Following years of waiting for the opportunity, she went on to study with Sri Dharma Mittra and the advanced teachers of the Dharma Yoga Center.
-She is a Dharma Yoga Registered Teacher (200/500) and is in progress for advanced trainings (LOAY 700 hr & 1000 hr).
+She is a Dharma Yoga Registered Teacher (200/500) and is in progress for advanced training (LOAY 700 hr & 1000 hr).

-Tatyana translates the culmination of her experiences to teach in informal settings, such as in stand-up meetings at disaster relief operations, to formal workshops and corporate wellness trainings.
+Tatyana translates the culmination of her experiences to teach in informal settings.
+These include stand-up meetings at disaster relief operations, formal workshops, and corporate wellness trainings.
 She has taught yoga, mindfulness, and tools for self-healing for women serving prison time in Raleigh for several years.
-She periodically offers classes through Global Breath Studio in Durham, NC, substitute teaches for the Dharma Yoga Center, and regularly teaches classes as part of Project Yes both in person and online.
+Additionally, she periodically offers classes through Global Breath Studio in Durham, NC.
+She substitute teaches for the Dharma Yoga Center.
+Further, she also regularly teaches classes as part of Project Yes both in person and online.
 Aside from teaching a complete practice in Dharma Yoga, she particularly enjoys teaching pranayama, meditation, and yoga nidra.
 Her own practice is a lifelong journey of self-realization and ever-deepening what it means to be compassionate.

 Nina Be – Mind Body Centring Yoga